The GAPS diet is designed to be temporary. There are various reasons for coming off of the GAPS diet.

 It’s really not that hard or complicated to follow GAPS cooking.
 You just buy everything fresh and unprocessed, and prepare it at home.
 For all my tips on traveling on the GAPS diet, check out this post here.

 I personally am so thankful for the GAPS diet, and for what it has done for our family.
-For us, it has laid a strong foundation for good health for the rest of our lives.
+For us, it has laid a strong foundation for wellness for the rest of our lives.

 More GAPS Info